abhishekshyp/financial-economics/Week2_WhatsYourRiskAppetite/assignmentWeek2.md

 - Grable, J., & Lytton, R. (1999). *Financial Risk Tolerance Revisited.* — the questionnaire lineage (Method 1).
 - Barsky, Juster, Kimball & Shapiro (1997). *Preference Parameters and Behavioral Heterogeneity.* — plausible ranges for γ.
 - Kahneman, D., & Tversky, A. (1979). *Prospect Theory.* — the caveat: stated and revealed risk attitudes are reference-dependent and unstable.
+**The concentration case study (Task 3)**
+- Markowitz, H. (1952). *Portfolio Selection.* Journal of Finance. — diversification as the only free lunch; correlation is the lever.
+- Bodie, Kane & Marcus, *Investments* — **Ch.
+7** (Optimal Risky Portfolios; how variance falls with n and the systematic-risk floor).
+- Benartzi, S. (2001). *Excessive Extrapolation and the Allocation of 401(k) Accounts to Company Stock.* — the employer-stock trap, exactly this case.
+- Davis, S. J., & Willen, P. (2000). *Occupation-Level Income Shocks and Asset Returns.* — why your portfolio should hedge, not amplify, your career risk.
+- Statman, M. (2004). *The Diversification Puzzle.* — how much diversification is enough, and why people hold too little.

 ---